-Diagram 2 Low, deep and round

-Diagram 3 Long and low
+Diagram 1 Long, deep and round Diagram 2 Low, deep and round Diagram 3 Long and low

 It is the steward's responsibility to ensure that riders respect the above procedure and intervene if required.

 4. Variation of stretches and neck positions